image optimization featured image

 Choosing the right file format for your images is crucial for achieving the best balance between visual quality and file size.

-JPEG is preferred for photographs, while PNG is ideal for transparent graphics and images.
+JPEG is preferred for photographs, while PNG is ideal for transparent graphics.
 WebP is a great file format overall for the web, as it can retain quality while being

 2. Compress images

-Good image compression reduces the file size of an image without reducing its visual quality.
+Good image compression reduces an image’s file size without compromising its visual quality.
 It’s essential to compress images to ensure faster page load times.

 Several tools are available, such as: